opencomputeproject/SAI/doc/spec.md

 APIs are discovered by querying for method tables through the mechanism described in "Functionality query" section.

+SAI is a managed API, with versioning support to allow for a level of backward compatibility.
+If the signature or sematics of a function needs to change then a new function (with unique ID) should be created, leaving the prior version unchanged.
+The new ID is an enumeration name that encodes the version (e.g. SAI_API_VLAN2).
+The Adapter host starts inquiry with the latest version that it knows about, and then works back until it finds an available function in the Adapter.
+If none are found then the function is deemed to be not supported, and the Adapter host reacts accordingly.

 # Adapter startup/shutdown sequence

 The Adapter host is configured with the information required to load and initialize the Adapter during startup.

-After the Adapter is loaded, the Adapter host acquires addresses of the three well-known functions: `sai_api_initialize()`, `sai_api_query()` and `sai_api_uninitialize()`.
+After the Adapter is loaded, the Adapter host acquires pointers to three well-known functions: `sai_api_initialize()`, `sai_api_query()` and `sai_api_uninitialize()`.

 The Adapter is first initialized with a call to `sai_api_initialize()`.
 Through this the Adapter is passed a method table of services provided by the Adapter host.
 Forwarding element initialization is not performed in this function - the purpose is software initialization of the driver.
 After this, the Adapter can be queried for the SAI operational method tables."

 After initialization, `sai_api_query()` can be used for retrieval of various methods tables for SAI functionalities.

-SAI is a managed API, with versioning support to allow for a level of backward compatibility.
-If the signature or sematics of a function needs to change then a new function (with unique ID) should be created, leaving the prior version unchanged.
-The new ID is an enumeration name that encodes the version (e.g. SAI_API_VLAN2).
-The Adapter host starts inquiry with the latest version that it knows about, and then works back until it finds an available function in the Adapter.
-If none are found then the function is deemed to be not supported, and the Adapter host reacts accordingly.

 Once all mandatory functionalities are successfully queried, optional functionalities are requested.
 Failure to discover optional functionality does not necessarily (though may) lead to a failure of the system startup.

-After all the functionalities being retrieved, Adapter Host proceeds to use the Adapter operations.
+After all the functionalities are retrieved, Adapter Host proceeds to use the Adapter operations.

-For example, first method that Adapter Host calls is `sai_initialize_switch()` that performs full forwarding element initialization.
-In a system where there are multiple Adapter Hosts, only one of them calls the above function.
+For example, the first method that Adapter Host calls is `sai_initialize_switch()` to perform full forwarding element initialization.
+In a system where there are multiple Adapter Hosts, only one of them should call the above function.
 Others will call `sai_connect_switch()` to connect to the Adapter once the Adapter has been initialized.
 The call to `sai_connect_switch()` will fail if the forwarding element hasn't been initialized.
 The `sai_intialize_switch()` function takes the following parameters:

 - handle to a switch entity profile
 - hardware id of that switch entity
 - name of corresponding microcode
 - callbacks table

-The `profile_id` is used by the Adapter to retrieve a profile which is a list of key-value string pairs that contain vendor-defined settings.
-Once the Adapter has the profile id, it can use the function `profile_get_value()` and `profile_get_next_value()` from `service_method_table_t` to get the key-value string pairs, such as the `SDK_LIBRARY_PATH`, `NPU_CONFIG_FILE_PATH`.
+The `profile_id` is used by the Adapter to retrieve a profile.
+This is a list of key-value string pairs that contain vendor-defined settings.
+Once the Adapter has the profile id, it can use the function `profile_get_value()` and `profile_get_next_value()` from `service_method_table_t` to get the key-value string pairs, such as the `SDK_LIBRARY_PATH` or `NPU_CONFIG_FILE_PATH`.
 The `service_method_table_t` is provided by the Adapter host during `sai_api_intialize()`.

-Format and contents of the "hardware id" string is defined by the vendor and contains enough information to identify and access the device.
-For example it can contain PCIe location.
+The format and content of the 'hardware id' string is defined by the vendor and contains enough information to identify and access the device.
+For example, it could contain a PCIe location.

 Some Adapters may need to load a further different code object according to the details of the system and forwarding element.
-The microcode parameter allows such an object to be identified.
+The 'microcode' parameter allows such an object to be identified.
 Its format and meaning are Adapter dependent.

+The 'callbacks' table contains the list of Control stack callbacks to be used for notifications.

-The function needs to discover the instance of the forwarding element using "hardware id" string, map devices registers, query information to determine specific silicon revision, and given the microcode and the profile settings, initialize the forwarding element.
+Typically the `sai_api_intialize()` function will discover the instance of the forwarding element using the 'hardware id' string, map devices registers, query information to determine specific silicon revision, and given the microcode and the profile settings, initialize the forwarding element.

-After this, driver enters normal operations and starts to handle calls from Adapter Host to various methods of different functionality tables.
-It is important to note that during shutdown, Adapter Host will invoke `sai_switch_shutdown()`.
+After this, SAI enters normal operation and starts to handle calls from the Adapter Host to the various methods of different functionality tables.
+For SAI shutdown, the Adapter Host will invoke `sai_switch_shutdown()`.
 This function should return the forwarding element to the externally-visible state that it was in before the `sai_switch_initialize()` call.
 That is, externally visible links should go down and no forwarding should occur.
 For Adapter Hosts which uses `sai_connect_switch()`, they will use `sai_disconnect_switch()` to disconnect from the Adapter.

 `sai_api_uninitialize()` does the cleanup of anything that was done in `sai_api_initialize()` and is a last call to the Adapter before it's unloading.